The exact strength of generic absoluteness for the universally Baire sets: -validated iterations

-\begin{proposition} Suppose $\R$ is a weakly $Z$-suitable and not infinitely descending.
+\begin{proposition} Suppose $(\R_0, p, \R, \mu)$ are as in \rdef{z-validated sts mice above mu} and $\R$ is not infinitely descending.
 Suppose $\VT$ is a $Z$-validated iteration of $\R$ of limit length.
 Then there is at most one branch $b$ of $\VT$ such that $\VT^\frown\{b\}$ is $Z$-validated. \end{proposition}